Health & Safety

 - CDC App: Health Information for International Travel (commonly called the Yellow Book)

-As a reminder, by signing the Confidential Health History Form and Health Clearance Form, you have authorized the release of medical information contained in the forms and EdAbroad files to Education Abroad staff, directors, and health care providers in order to secure medical treatment on your behalf in the event of emergency medical illness or injury.
+As a reminder, by signing the Confidential Health History Form, you have authorized the release of medical information contained in the forms and EdAbroad files to Education Abroad staff, directors, and health care providers in order to secure medical treatment on your behalf in the event of emergency medical illness or injury.

-For the health clearance, it is important to make an appointment with the Student Health Center or an outside physician as soon as you can.
+It may be important to make an appointment with the Student Health Center or an outside physician to prepare for your time abroad.
 The Student Health Center Travel Clinic offers pre-travel counseling, post-travel care, immunizations, and health advice to students travelling to developing countries all over the world.

-If you make an appointment with the Student Health Center Travel Clinic, make sure to let them know that you are a study abroad student and that you have completed the Confidential Health History online.
+If you make an appointment with the Student Health Center Travel Clinic, make sure to let them know that you are a study abroad student and be sure to complete the Confidential Health History online prior to the appointment.
 The physicians will be able to access your Confidential Health History in order to complete the Doctor’s Report for health clearance.

 To schedule an appointment at the Student Health Center, you can call (360) 650-3400.
 They offer same day appointments every clinic day (Mon, Tues, Wed & Fri during the academic year) and discourage walk ins.
 Call early in the day as possible as their busiest hours are between 11:00 am – 1:30 pm.
 International Travel Warning Policy Smart Traveler app for iPhone and iPad.
 The app is a tool designed to provide easy access to frequently updated official country information, travel alerts, travel warnings, maps and U.S. Embassy locations.
 For those who do not have an iPhone of iPad, the information is also available at the U.S. State Department travel website.